dcunited001/dcunited001.github.io/_posts/2016-04-27-lambda-fu-powerup-spectra-graphics-with-swift.md

 could define a set of shaders and construct a graphics pipeline once, then when I instantiated everything, I could do so on several devices or GPU's at once.
 This is mildly useful for managing the pipelines.

-However, for managing elements in my scene graph, it is incredibly useful!
+However, for managing elements in my scene graph, this added functionality is incredibly useful!
 Again, I could define things once and read the XML nodes into dependency injection containers.
-From there, I can generate the XML node objects into actual Metal and Model I/O objects, but before I do, I can compose those nodes with other nodes or entirely replace some branches of objects in the scene graph.
+From there, I can generate the XML node objects into actual Metal & Model I/O objects, but before I do, I can compose those nodes with other nodes or entirely replace some branches of objects in the scene graph.
 This is very useful when you want your graphics framework to process *real-time geometry shaders*.

 I could duplicate the objects and allocate the copies to memory, as the former is being rendered.
 I could then apply geometry